-Timeframe Required to Keep Employer Contributions
+Timeframe of When You Keep Employer Contributions

 Vesting in the TSP means that you have met the "timeframe" or service requirements that entitle you to keep the automatic 1% contribution.
 The term vesting is used by the TSP and by civilian employer retirement plans like a 401(k).